 Also, public Wi-Fi networks could be prone to this issue as well; especially while attempting to join a network using SSID and credentials manually.
-However, the error message is really brief and the exact source of this error isn’t mentioned anywhere, thus it’s difficult to pinpoint the exact reason for ‘unable to join the network’ error on iOS.
+However, the error message is really brief and the exact source of this error isn’t mentioned anywhere, thus it’s difficult to pinpoint the exact reason for ‘unable to join network’ error on iPhone or iPad.

-How to fix ‘Unable to Join Network’ on iPhone
+How to fix ‘Unable to Join Network’ error on iPhone or iPad

 - Open the Settings app from the iOS home screen, the grey icon with gears on it.
 Go to General, and find Reset.
 Inside the Reset menu, tap on Reset Network Settings.